 You want to restore a particular file to a server, but you cannot find it when browsing to the location it should be on the server using the “Browse and Restore” feature.

 Steps to resolve

-There are a few things that can cause a folder to go “missing” on the CFA.
+There are a few things that can cause a folder to go “missing” on the Cloud Failover Appliance (CFA).

 File sorting confusion

 Make sure you check the entire directory the folder is supposed to reside in.
 Check to see if perhaps the folder is sorted differently due to the capitalization of the folder name.
 Currently, the CFA will sort folders alphabetically using folders with capitalized names first, then alphabetically using folders with names in all lowercase.
 This can cause folders with lowercase names to be several pages later than those with capitalized names.

 There have been many instances where a file appears to go missing, but it is actually being sorted differently due to capitalization.

 Check to make sure the directory or program does not require the use of VSS Writers.
 Sometimes, a directory or program will require the data to be backed up using a writer because of certain features/functionality of that directory or program and must be backed up using VSS.
 This requirement is completely on the program/server side and is something we cannot control.